by Amy Venzke December 15, 2019 5 min read

 Overall, both strollers are easy to fold: Simply pull up on two handles and the stroller instantly collapses.

 The City Select offers 16 seating configurations, making it one of the most versatile strollers around.
-But thanks to its bench seat accessory, the City Select LUX adds four more configurations.
+But thanks to its exclusive bench seat accessory, the City Select LUX adds four more configurations.

 With the bench seat, which accommodates kids up to 65 pounds, the City Select LUX features 20 configurations: